LuisCusihuaman/edu-demo-cognito/README.md

 ## 🛠️ Installation

-To get started with EDU DEMO COGNITO, follow these steps:
+To get started with DEMO COGNITO, follow these steps:

 1. Clone the repository